1st Surrey Rifles: 3/21st Londons

 The 3/21st Bn was formed in March 1915 and went to Tadworth in Surrey for training, moving to Winchester in January 1916.
-The remaining Home Service men were transferred to a Provisional Battalion at Clacton. (probably 107 or 108 Provisional Bns in 7th Provisional Bde).
 On 8 April 1916 the 3/21st was redesignated 21st Reserve Bn as part of the 2nd London Reserve Group (later 2nd London Reserve Brigade).
 It absorbed the 23rd Reserve Bn (former 3/23rd) in September 1916.
 In November 1917 it moved to Chiseldon Camp in Wiltshire and then to Benacre Park in Suffolk in 1918.
 It was disbanded on 11 September 1919 at Hunstanton.

+31st Londons

+The remaining Home Service men of the TF were separated when the 3rd Line battalions were raised in May 1915, and were formed into Provisional Battalions for home defence.
+The men of the First Surrey Rifles joined with those from the 17th (Poplar & Stepney Rifles) and 18th (London Irish Rifles) Battalions of the London Regiment to form 107th Provisional Battalion (Territorial Force) at Frinton-on-Sea in Essex.
+It joined 7th Provisional Brigade in the defences of East Anglia.

+The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
+The Provisional Brigades thus became anomalous, and their units became numbered battalions of their parent units.
+On 1 January 1917, 107th Provisional Bn absorbed 105th Provisional Bn (the former home service men of the 11th (Finsbury Rifles), 13th (Kensington), 14th (London Scottish) and 16th (Queen's Westminsters) Bns, London Regiment) to become 31st (County of London) Battalion, London Regiment, in 226th Mixed Bde, attached to 71st Division from 13 April 1917.
+By May 1917, the battalion was at St Osyth in Essex.
+Part of the role of the former provisional units was physical conditioning to render men fit for drafting overseas, and as men were drafted the 31st Londons was run down, and it was disbanded on 7 September 1917.

 Interwar

 The TF reformed on 7 February 1920 and was reconstituted in 1921 as the Territorial Army (TA).
 The London Regiment had been abolished in 1916, so its battalions were designated as regiments in their own right, the FSR becoming 21st London Regiment (First Surrey Rifles), once again affiliated to the East Surreys and once again in 142nd (6th London) Brigade of 47th (2nd London) Division.